-Our Turkey team has two major focuses: church planting and ministry training.
+Our Turkey team has two major aims: church planting and ministry training.
 It is the desire of the team to see new fellowships emerge in cities where there is currently no church.
-They have been focusing their prayer and ministry efforts towards a specific province in the north-east of the country and hope to have a family living there soon.
+The team have been specifically praying for a province in the north-east of the country and hope to have a family living there soon.

-Working in close partnership with local believers, our team have established a number of compassion ministries and social enterprises in Ankara.
+Working in close partnership with local believers, our team have established several compassion ministries and social enterprises in Ankara.
 There are more than 50,000 refugees from Syria, Iraq, and Iran in Ankara.
-This partnership serves more than 5,000 people with regular food distribution, clothing, medical services, children’s ministries, language courses, and spiritual support.
-They have also developed a sewing project which teaches refugee women to make handmade bags, wallets, and tablet covers from Turkish flat weave carpets and selling the goods on their behalf.
+This partnership serves more than 5,000 people with regular food distribution, clothing, medical services, children’s ministries, language courses, and spiritual support (www.ankara-refugees.com).
+They have also developed a sewing project which teaches refugee women to make handmade bags, wallets, and tablet covers from upcycled Turkish flat-weave carpets and selling the goods on their behalf.